 Heat Not Being Produced

 If you notice that heat is not being produced, make sure to check the coolant level of your vehicle.
 If the coolant level is low, air may become trapped in the heater core.
 Smooth coolant flow through the heater core is critical for heat output.
-While the vehicle is running, heat produced by the engine is absorbed by the engine’s coolant and flows through the heater core.
-The heater core is a little radiator usually located behind the dashboard in the passenger compartment.
+The heater core is usually located behind the dashboard.
 This is the heat source for your vehicle’s climate control system.

 The Engine Temperature Gauge Increasing